michelledlee/dog_social_app/README.md

 Users can post stories on behalf of their dogs.
 Other users who like the story will give it a like.
 Users can also search for some specific content they are interested in.

+On the landing page, click "woof" button to enter the main page.

+On the main page, top is the navbar.
+Woof to the landing page, home to the main page, and about to the information page.

+Click the "add a new post" in the jumbotron of main page to add a new post.

+On the create-a-new-post page, type dog's name, breed, his/her story, and click "submit" to submit your dog's stories and you will be redirected to the main page.
+You will see your posts on the main page.

+In the search bar, you can type in to search.

 ## Technologies